 - Society promotes unhealthy attitudes toward weight and puts pressure on people to try to achieve an idealized, thin body shape.
 In people with diabetes, this can contribute to added guilt and disordered eating.

 - Weight regulation is complex.
 It's influenced by many factors.
 As health care providers, it's important that we don't add to negative messaging around body weight.
 We can help by:

 - Encouraging healthy eating rather than focusing on body weight.

 - Avoiding congratulating people on the weight loss they may experience when first diagnosed.

-- Avoiding any sort of judgment we may inadvertently communicate to patients when they gain weight.
+- Avoiding judgment we may inadvertently communicate to patients when they gain weight.

 - Alberta Health Services has embarked on a 'Bariatric Friendly Hospital Initiative' described here.
 To learn more, here are the guidelines for the care of hospitalized patients with bariatric needs.